 This past year we’ve seen politics overtake our newsfeeds.
 Think about what you’ve seen your friends post and what your first thought was when you read it.
 When it comes to attracting employers, you don’t know who is looking at your profile.

 One such story made the news when a prominent African-American woman’s magazine editor was fired after it came to light that his private Facebook page contained political opinions that were viewed as offensive.
 Like-minded or not – any extreme or offensive posts could make the difference between you getting the interview or not.

 Post It: Your LinkedIn or Business URL

 Posting the link to your LinkedIn profile can steer employers to a more professional page that contains more information about your work experience and the type of position you’re seeking.
-P.S.
-We made it easy for you to add your CompTIA certifications to your LinkedIn profile.
+You can also optimize your LinkedIn profile to make sure employers find that first.